Sen. Alexander: Trump admin should aid in Biden transition

 Alexander, who is retiring, said recounts and resolving disputes after a close election are not unprecedented and should reassure Americans that the results are valid.

-“My hope is that the loser of this presidential election will follow Al Gore’s example, put the country first, congratulate the winner and help him to a good beginning of the new term,” Alexander said.
-“The prompt and orderly transfer or reaffirmation of immense power after a presidential election is the most enduring symbol of our democracy.”
+“The prompt and orderly transfer or reaffirmation of immense power after a presidential election is the most enduring symbol of our democracy,” Alexander said.

+Alexander criticized an effort by Trump to try to subvert the election results.
+Trump has summoned state legislators to the White House as part of a longshot bid to overturn Biden’s victory.
+Trump is also calling local election officials who are trying to rescind their certification votes in Michigan, suggesting in a legal challenge that Pennsylvania set aside the popular vote there and pressuring county officials in Arizona to delay certifying vote tallies.

+“The wrong way to do it is to meddle with state legislators and try to persuade them to send a slate of electors that’s different than the slate of electors voted on by the people of that state,” Alexander said.

-Alexander’s comments follow similar concerns from other prominent Tennessee Republicans who have left office, including former Gov. Bill Haslam, former Senate Majority Leader Bill Frist and former Sen. Bob Corker, who had some notable public feuds with Trump while in office.
+Prominent Tennessee Republicans who have left office have weighed in similarly on transition concerns, including former Gov. Bill Haslam, former Senate Majority Leader Bill Frist and former Sen. Bob Corker, who had notable public feuds with Trump while in office.

 “While the president has the right to legitimate legal challenges, responsible citizens cannot let the reckless actions by him and his legal team stand,” Corker said Friday on Twitter.
 “Republicans have an obligation when the subject is of such importance to challenge demagoguery and patently false statements.”

-Those in office or taking office haven’t gone as far as calling for Trump to help in the transition or even recognizing the likelihood of a Biden presidency, including Gov. Bill Lee, Sen. Marsha Blackburn and Sen.-elect Bill Hagerty, Alexander’s replacement.
+Those in office or taking office haven’t called for Trump to help in the transition or even recognizing the likelihood of a Biden presidency, including Gov. Bill Lee, Sen. Marsha Blackburn and Sen.-elect Bill Hagerty, Alexander’s replacement.

-Alexander’s comments come as Trump continues to try to subvert the election results, including by summoning state legislators to the White House as part of a longshot bid to overturn Biden’s victory.
-He’s also calling local election officials who are trying to rescind their certification votes in Michigan, suggesting in a legal challenge that Pennsylvania set aside the popular vote there and pressuring county officials in Arizona to delay certifying vote tallies.

-U.S. Sen. Mitt Romney, a Utah Republican and top Trump critic within the party, has said it’s “difficult to imagine a worse, more undemocratic action by a sitting American President” than Trump’s pressure on local and state officials to try to overturn the election.

 There is no evidence of widespread fraud in the 2020 election.
 In fact, election officials from both political parties have stated publicly that the election went well and international observers confirmed there were no serious irregularities.